joaomh/german-credit-risk-classification/README.md

 # EDA
-Let's start looking through target variable and their distribuition, here I'll show only some variables that I tought they have some interesting distribution, to see the others look de Notebook in GitHub Repository
+Let's start looking through the target variable and their distribution, here I'll show only some variables that I thought they have some interesting distribution, to see the others look the Notebook in the GitHub Repository

 ```python
 df_age = df['Age'].values.tolist()